syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

----
+﻿---
 layout: post
-title: Cell Types for Syncfusion Essential WindowsForms
+title: Cell Types for GridControl
 description: This section explains on different kinds of cell types available in GridControl.
 platform: WindowsForms
 control: Grid